In this page, we present a simple example of a streaming application in WindFlow. The example showcases a well-known streaming benchmark: WordCount.

 .build();

-All the operators (except Sinks) can be declared with a custom output batch size.
-In the example above, the Splitter operator adopts a batching of 10 outputs, which means that it sends output results in batches of 10 individual outputs.
-This approach can be used to increase throughput at the expense of latency.
-If not specified, the batch size is zero (means that batching is disabled) and the operators send outputs individually.
-Furthermore, we observe that the Counter operator is declared with a key extractor to enable the keyby distribution between the Splitter and the Counter replicas.
+All operators (except Sinks) can be configured with a custom output batch size.
+In the example above, the Splitter operator uses a batch size of 10, meaning it emits its results in groups of 10 outputs at a time.
+This strategy can improve throughput at the cost of increased latency.
+If no batch size is specified, the default is zero—which disables batching—and operators emit outputs individually.
+Additionally, note that the Counter operator is declared with a key extractor, which enables key-by distribution between the Splitter and the Counter replicas.

-Finally, the whole application can be executed by creating the streaming environment and by adding the operators in the proper order.
-This can be done by leveraging two programming constructs of WindFlow: the PipeGraph and the MultiPipe classes.
-The PipeGraph can be instantiated by specifying two configuration options: the execution mode and the time policy.
+Finally, the entire application can be executed by creating the streaming environment and adding the operators in the appropriate order.
+This is accomplished by leveraging two WindFlow programming constructs: the PipeGraph and MultiPipe classes.
+A PipeGraph can be instantiated by specifying two configuration options: the execution mode and the time policy.

-The execution mode states how the processing is done in the data-flow graph with respect to the ordering of inputs.
-There are three alternative modes:
+The execution mode specifies how processing is performed in the data-flow graph with respect to input ordering.
+WindFlow provides three alternative modes:

-The code fragment below shows the creation of the PipeGraph and of the data-flow graph which is then run on a multi-core environment.
+The code fragment below shows the creation of the PipeGraph and the construction of the data-flow graph, which is then executed on a multi-core environment.

 wf::PipeGraph topology("wc", Execution_Mode_t::DEFAULT, Time_Policy_t::INGRESS_TIME);